pkiourti/pkiourti.github.io/_pages/about.md

 research and engineering: reading papers in the morning and shipping code in the afternoon.

-The correct pronunciation of my name is Pah-nah-yo-tah, but you may call me Penny
+The correct pronunciation of my name is Pah-nah-yo-tah, but you may call me Penny.

 **Currently:** based in the Bay Area (Redwood City, CA), open to roles as Senior ML Engineer / Research Scientist / Applied Scientist with a focus on